publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch69/m__us_usc_t22_s6007.md

     (b) __Policies__

-    If the President makes a determination under subsection (a) of this section, the President shall take the following actions with respect to a Cuban Government elected pursuant to elections described in subsection (a) of this section:
+    If the President makes a determination under subsection (a), the President shall take the following actions with respect to a Cuban Government elected pursuant to elections described in subsection (a):

         (1) To encourage the admission or reentry of such government to international organizations and international financial institutions.